jcanepa/cs370-otp/README.md

 The program includes:
 - QR code generation for Google Authenticator.
-- OTP generation that matches Google Authenticator codes for 30-second intervals.
+- Continuous OTP generation that matches Google Authenticator codes for 30-second intervals.
-- Continuous OTP generation that updates every 30 seconds (optional).

 ## Running the Program